 Each area of a child’s growing brain has a sensitive window for development.
 For the kind of adult-level thinking skills involved in reasoning, evaluating, imagining, decision making, problem solving, planning, and managing, the sensitive window is adolescence.

 Adolescence is the prime-time for developing over a dozen basic foundation thinking skills.
 These enormously important skills reside in the prefrontal cortex (PFC).
 As in all skill development, lots of repetitions will be needed to establish these skill circuits in the brain.

 But will your adolescent child do the work to ingrain these skills?
 Once you understand how adolescent brain development works, you’ll see that this really is an urgent question, because your child can’t postpone acquiring these skills until they’re an adult.

-This happens the same way other basic skills (walking, talking, etc.) were wired earlier in childhood: (1) overproduction of brain cell connections to ensure there are enough to create the circuits for the skills, (2) enough repetitions to wire the circuits, followed by (3) pruning, which gradually eliminates unused connections, so the wired circuits can fire more efficiently.
+The process for wiring the PFC for key adult-level thinking skills happens the same way other basic skills (walking, talking, etc.) were wired earlier in childhood: (1) overproduction of brain cell connections to ensure there are enough connections to create the circuits for the skills, (2) enough repetitions to wire the circuits, followed by (3) pruning, which gradually eliminates unused connections, so the wired circuits can fire more efficiently.

-Near the end of adolescence, all unused connections will finally be eliminated.
+Near the end of adolescence, the pruning phase will be complete.
+All unused connections in the PFC will finally be eliminated.
 Only the established circuits will remain.

-Teens who exercise their PFC a lot will form more thinking skill circuits, meaning that fewer unused connections will be available for elimination.
+Teens who exercise their PFC a lot will form more thinking skill circuits, meaning that fewer unused connections will need to be eliminated.

 Teens who neglect to exercise their PFC during adolescence will develop fewer thinking skill circuits, and a lot more unused connections will be eliminated.